AbdeAMNR/AssuranceBenSaid/README.md

 ## Features

-- Full featured shopping cart
-- Product reviews and ratings
-- Top products carousel
-- Product pagination
+- Manage customers
-- Product search feature
+- Manage the receipts made.
-- User profile with orders
+- User profile
-- Admin product management
-- Admin user management
-- Admin Order details page
-- Mark orders as delivered option
-- Checkout process (shipping, payment method, etc)
-- PayPal / credit card integration
-- Database seeder (products & users)
+- Analyze everyday activities with the use of a dashboard.
+- Printing reports using JasperReports.
+- Database creation using SQL script (tables and dummy data)

 ## Note on Issues